marxin/texi2rst-generated/sphinx/gccint/analysis-and-optimization-of-gimple-tuples/ssa-operands.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: operands, virtual operands, real operands, update_stmt

 .. _ssa-operands:

-.. index:: operands

-.. index:: virtual operands

-.. index:: real operands

-.. index:: update_stmt

 SSA Operands
 ************